 However, if the DNS server drops type A requests with an IP address in the query field, as opposed to replying with "name not found" (the more common case, always encountered during tests), then Cisco bug ID CSCti20768 "DNS query of type A for IP address, should be PTR to avoid timeout" applies.

-When ASA versions prior to Version 9.1(3) are use, the captures on the client show a persistent delay in the SSL handshake.
+When ASA versions earlier than Version 9.1(3) are used, the captures on the client show a persistent delay in the SSL handshake.
 What is noticed is that the client sends its ClientHello, then the ASA sends its ServerHello.
 This is normally followed by a Certificate message (optional Certificate Request) and ServerHelloDone message.
 The anomaly is two-fold:

 This happens because of the interaction between TCP slow-start and TCP delayed-ACK.
 Prior to ASA Version 9.1(3), the ASA uses a slow-start window size of 1, whereas the Windows client uses a delayed-ACK value of 2.
 This means that the ASA only sends one data packet until it gets an ACK, but it also means that the client does not send an ACK until it receives two data packets.
 The ASA times out after 120ms and retransmits the ServerHello, after which the client ACKs the data and the connection continues.
 This behavior was changed by Cisco bug ID CSCug98113 so that the ASA uses a slow start window size of 2 by default instead of 1.